uvest/kai_streiling/docs/blog/Agency.md

 Think of the first time you played Mario Cart with some other people - potentially your friends.
 It might have happened that you thought you were performing pretty well.
 You might be a natural at this! <br>
 Then you realised that while you were watching Luigi in the upper right corner leading the crowd, poor Yoshi in the bottom left was somehow running into a wall all the time.
 Wait.
 Didn't you choose Yoshi? <br>

-We can observe a few known and intuitive characteristics of Agency in this example:
+If you need more anecdotal references, have a look at [these two playing an old pokemon game](https://www.youtube.com/shorts/L5hroU4SS3c) (Video in German, sorry).
+Hännö (Hand of Blood) and his friend show a perfect example of Confusion in their Sense of Agency.
+Or less scientifically, they are totally lost about which pokemon they control!

-* Expectation matters: Our predictions - based on our known models of the physical world - set the anchor point for our expectations.
-And expectations are what we measure the observed results against.
-Expectations are, however, not dependent solely on the outer physical world.
-They might be biased, e.g. with the:
+And there are two main drivers for this here:

-* Performance bias: We tend to rather attribute preferrable outcomes to our actions than such which are bad for us.
+1. Expectation matters.
+Given an action (button press) we expect an outcome.
+We make a prediction, using our internal model of the world.
+And if the result fits our prediction, we feel Agency about it.

-* ...
+2. Performance biases.
+We humans really do like to good at what we are doing.
+And thus, we tend to rather attribute preferrable outcomes to our own actions: If it wins, it's me.